mathworks/climatedatastore/README.md

 ![figure_0.png](img/icevisualization.png)

-_Generated using Copernicus Climate Change Service information 2021_
+Citation: *Generated using Copernicus Climate Change Service information 2022*

 ## License

 The license is available in the License file within this repository

-_Note that each data set in the Copernicus Climate Data Store has its own license terms.
-You should review the license terms for the data set that you are planning to use to ensure that it can be used in the way that you have planned._
+Note: *each data set in the Copernicus Climate Data Store has its own license terms.
+You should review the license terms for the data set that you are planning to use to ensure that it can be used in the way that you have planned.*

 &copy; 2021-2022, The MathWorks, Inc.